-- (a) the Financial Statements and Notes and the Remuneration Report in the Directors' Report set out on pages 16 to 30, are in accordance with the Act, including: - (i) giving a true and fair view of the Group's and the Trust Group's financial position as at 30 June 2016 and of their performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Regulations; - (b) the Financial Report also complies with International Financial Reporting Standards issued by the International Accounting Standards Board, as disclosed in note 35(a); and - (c) there are reasonable grounds to believe that the Group and the Trust Group will be able to pay their debts as and when they become due and payable.
+- a. the Financial Statements and Notes set out on pages 47 to 94 and the Remuneration Report in the Directors' Report set out on pages 25 to 37, are in accordance with the Act, including: - i. giving a true and fair view of the Group's and the Trust Group's financial position as at 30 June 2016 and of their performance, for the financial year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Regulations; - b. the Financial Report also complies with International Financial Reporting Standards issued by the International Accounting Standards Board, as disclosed in note 32(a); and - c. there are reasonable grounds to believe that the Group and the Trust Group will be able to pay their debts as and when they become due and payable.